Now part of the Wedgwood group, William Adams founded the company in 1769 in Staffordshire, England.

 This situation must create a headache for collectors because using the name ‘Capodimonte’ on a backstamp is easy – verifying its authenticity is not.

 Not everything marked Capodimonte is created equally.
+So just use your eyes and look for quality, not markings.

 Right here is a tale of how difficult business is in general and how hard the Pottery business is in particular.
 If it was easy everyone would do it!
 Be sure to take your hat off to successful china companies still around today when you witness how not to do it, in the story of Cauldon Potteries.